drivemins/drivemins.github.io/README.md

 ## Game Categories

-At [Min's Unblocked Games], we offer games across various categories to suit every interest:
+At Min's Unblocked Games, we offer games across various categories to suit every interest:

 - **Puzzle Games**: Challenge yourself with brain teasers and logic puzzles.
 - **Strategy Games**: Plan and execute strategies to achieve your goals.